pypeit/PypeIt/doc/master_bias.rst

     ginga Masters/MasterBias_A_1_01.fits

-It should resemble any one of your input bias frames aside from being only a trimmed  portion of the image and also re-oriented so that vertical is the spectral dimension with blue at the bottom.
+It should resemble any one of your input bias frames.

-Here is an example for the :ref:`keck-lris-red` spectrograph.
+Here is an example for the :ref:`keck-lris-red` spectrograph (note: this image is a little out of date in that you cannot view the overscan regions).

 .. image:: figures/bias_image.png